Nonso30/alx-low_level_programming/0x02-functions_nested_loops/README.md

 0. _putchar task
-a function that prints the alphabet, in lowercase
+a function that prints the alphabet,in lowercase